windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/LayerZeroV2.md

 [LayerZero Read](https://docs.layerzero.network/v2/developers/evm/lzread/overview) enables requesting data from a remote chain without executing a transaction there.
 It works with a request-response pattern, where you request a certain data from the remote chain and the DVNs will respond by directly reading the data from the node on the remote chain.

 ### Reverts while reading data blocks subsequent messages
-The request can contains multiple read commands and compute operations.
+The request can contain multiple read commands and compute operations.
 Here is an example of how to specify those commands with [EVMCallRequestV1 and EVMCallComputeV1](https://github.com/LayerZero-Labs/LayerZero-v2/blob/943ce4a/packages/layerzero-v2/evm/oapp/contracts/oapp/examples/LzReadCounter.sol#L73-L105) structs, and corresponding functions that get called by the DVNs on the remote chain -- [`readCount`, `lzMap` and `lzReduce`](https://github.com/LayerZero-Labs/LayerZero-v2/blob/943ce4a/packages/layerzero-v2/evm/oapp/contracts/oapp/examples/LzReadCounter.sol#L108-L133).

 If any of these functions calls revert(`readCount`, `lzMap` and `lzReduce`), the DVNs are not able to create a response and verify the message.
 Let's look at what happens if the message with certain nonce can't be verified.
 An example covers sending a message on Ethereum to read the data from Polygon.